Restaurants in Chicago

 Telephone: (312) 266 4820

-The high ceilings, clean lines, crisp white tablecloths and black and white photos clinging to the walls create an ambient yet stylish and sophisticated dining experience, where the Indian-Latin food is as contemporary as the restaurant.
-Indian tapas such as cilantro tamarind shrimp, coconut chilli mussels, and duck vindaloo arepa tantalise the taste-buds, while signature dishes include chilli-glazed blackened tamarind ribs served with amchur tortilla crisps and a sweet corn salsa, or fiery culinary delights such as the Desi goat curry in a rich Indian gravy served with naan.
+High ceilings, crisp white tablecloth,s and black and white photos on the walls create a sophisticated dining experience, where the Indian-Latin food is as contemporary as the restaurant.
+Indian tapas such as cilantro tamarind shrimp, coconut chilli mussels, and duck vindaloo arepa tantalise the taste-buds.
+Signature dishes include chilli-glazed blackened tamarind ribs served with amchur tortilla crisps and a sweet corn salsa, or fiery culinary delights such as the Desi goat curry in a rich Indian gravy served with naan.
 This restaurant lives up to its reputation as one of Chicago's finest eateries and does not disappoint.
 Reservations recommended on weekends.
 Open Monday to Friday for lunch and dinner.
 Saturday and Sunday dinner only.

 Telephone: 312 527 4060

-Chicago's chicest diners and celebrity clientele flock to this sought-after addition to the West's 'Restaurant Row', where the smart minimalist interior is the perfect backing to the ornate food presentation and creative renditions of French-influenced contemporary American food.
-The exterior of the restaurant is as stylish as the food, and the seasonal menu is creative yet simple and features dishes such as wood-grilled California sturgeon with English peas, braised peanuts, crispy bacon and bourbon carmel.
+Chicago's chicest diners and celebrity clientele flock to this sought-after addition to the West's 'Restaurant Row'.
+Here the smart minimalist interior is the perfect backing to the ornate food presentation and creative renditions of French-influenced contemporary American food.
+The exterior of the restaurant is as stylish as the food.
+The seasonal menu is creative yet simple and features dishes such as wood-grilled California sturgeon with English peas, braised peanuts, crispy bacon and bourbon carmel.
 Closed Sunday.
 No lunch Saturday.
 Reservations recommended.

 Address: 619 West Randolph Street (West Loop)